ThaivyTran/code-regex/Develop/gist-template.md

-# Title (replace with your title)
+# Regex Tutorial

-Introductory paragraph (replace this with your text)
+Today, we will be learning and understanding the fundumentals of Regex also, known as regular expressions.
+Regex is used best for any complex searches a user may want to find instead of the basic command/control + F.

 ## Summary

-Briefly summarize the regex you will be describing and what you will explain.
-Include a code snippet of the regex.
-Replace this text with your summary.
+By the end of this tutorial the user will understand and learn how a Regex can be used to understand this code  ```/^#?([a-f0-9]{6}|[a-f0-9]{3})$/```.

 ## Table of Contents